LUMII-Syslab/viziquer-tools-lod24/README.md

 To restart later from scratch, remove the following directories:

 - `./db/pg` to restart with a fresh DSS database content
-- `./db/mongo` to restart with fresh content of Viziquer projects database
+- `./db/mongo` to restart with fresh content of ViziQuer projects database

-## Uninstalling Viziquer Tools
+## Uninstalling ViziQuer Tools

 Just delete the directory `./viziquer-tools` with all its subdirectories.

-Note: Don't forget to export your project data before uninstalling Viziquer Tools.
+Note: Don't forget to export your project data before uninstalling ViziQuer Tools.